ceodoe/noshitempornium/README.md

 * Reinstall the same version of the script
 * Uninstall then reinstall the script

 ...your saved taglist will be deleted.
-If you're planning to do any of these things, make sure you back up your taglist first!
+If you're planning to do any of these things, make sure you back up your lists first!

+How to back up all your NSE settings:
+* Enter the Tampermonkey dashboard by clicking its icon on your browser toolbar and selecting "Dashboard"
+* Click the "Settings" tab, and set "Config mode" to "Advanced"
+* Go back to the "Installed Userscripts" list, and click on NoShitEmpornium
+* Select the "Storage" tab, and copy-paste all that text into a file, save it to your computer or on cloud storage
+* You have now backed up your settings.
+To restore them, paste your your settings back into the Storage text box and click "Save"

 # [Click here for changelog](https://github.com/ceodoe/noshitempornium/blob/master/CHANGELOG.md)